venelin/PCMBase/README.md

 The PCMBase source code is located in the [PCMBase github repository](https://github.com/venelin/PCMBase).

-Feature requests, bugs, etc can be reported in the [SPLITT issues list](https://github.com/venelin/PCMBase/issues).
+Feature requests, bugs, etc can be reported in the [PCMBase issues list](https://github.com/venelin/PCMBase/issues).